ubais7/Logrhythm-SRPs/WIndows IR/readme.md

 ## Best use case

-EDR/ Layer 7 firewals/ Poor mans's EDR (sysmon )   all are expected to give data to SIEM.
+EDR/ Layer 7 firewalls/ Poor mans's EDR (sysmon )   all are expected to give data to SIEM.

-If you want to do an investigation during the incident/AIE trigger occurance  -  the best way to obtain evidences is by automating it.
+If you want to do an investigation during the incident/AIE trigger occurrence  -  the best way to obtain evidences is by automating it.